haukened/swaystats/.github/instructions/general.instructions.md

   - modules to enable/disable
   - module specific settings (e.g., battery thresholds, network interface names, etc...)
 - Should support reloading on SIGHUP
+- When updating any blocks, if your work results in a change to the config, ensure that you update the config package, as well as the example toml file in `./examples/config.toml`

 ## Separators & spacing
 Set `Separator:false` on all blocks and a uniform `SeparatorBlockWidth` (e.g., `12`).
 If you want visual gaps, add a dedicated spacer block with `FullText:" "` and the bar background color.